jdtonkin/tonkinlab/content/authors/rose/_index.md

 ---
 # Display name
-name: Arek Aspinwall
+name: Rose Foster
-weight: 400
+weight: 201

 # Username (this should match the folder name)
 authors:
-- arek
+- rose

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postgraduate Certificate in Antarctic Studies (PCAS) student
+role: PhD student (_in LaRue Lab_)

 # Organizations/Affiliations
 organizations: